ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 - [x] How to pass the responses to the reward function?
 It seems that the data should be provided as a field in the dictionary
 - [x] If I understand correctly each step a single problem is seen
 - [ ] Should I modify the tokenizer directly in the model to avoid problems?
+- [ ] 24GB of VRAM is not enough to do RL training with the sequence lengths of ARC -> Need to go to H100
+  - [ ] Update environment
+  - [ ] Update tokenizer conf
   - [ ] Create RL training script
     - [ ] Generator for the prompts
-  - [ ] Add verbose option to code evaluation
+    - [x] Add verbose option to code evaluation
     - [ ] More smooth reward, combine test and train
 - [ ] Training experiments
   - [ ] What is the configuration that better uses the hardware
   - [ ] Best learning rate
 - [ ] What is the max prompt length for all the datasets available? -> Use that to better set the max_model_len of VLLM
 - [ ] GPU usage is not efficient with server mode: https://huggingface.co/blog/vllm-colocate
+- [ ] Kaggle scoring error
+  - [ ] Add tests for create submission
+  - [ ] Check problems on existing submission
+  - [ ] Change priority to dataset (there might be missing tasks)